phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000.md

   </details>

-  After that you can run `build.sh` script for `armv7a9-zynq7000` target architecture.
+  After that, you can run the `build.sh` script for the `armv7a9-zynq7000` target architecture.

   See [how to build the Phoenix-RTOS system image](../building/README.md)

 ## Development board or emulator

-The easiest way to start programming hardware targets using Phoenix-RTOS is to get some of the evaluation boards with specified target processor or microcontroller.
-In this case [ZedBoard](https://www.xilinx.com/products/boards-and-kits/1-8dyf-11.html) is the example of a board with the `zynq7000` SoC, where default configuration of peripherals allows to run Phoenix-RTOS.
+The easiest way to start programming hardware targets using Phoenix-RTOS is to get some of the evaluation boards with a specified target processor or microcontroller.
+In this case [ZedBoard](https://www.xilinx.com/products/boards-and-kits/1-8dyf-11.html) is the example of a board with the `zynq7000` SoC, where the default configuration of peripherals allows to run Phoenix-RTOS.
 The next steps for a development board are described below.

 - [Running system on `armv7a9-zynq7000` using development board](armv7a9-zynq7000-devboard.md)

-If you don't have one, you can check the running system for this target architecture on an emulator and follow steps from the site below.
+If you don't have one, you can check the running system for this target architecture on an emulator and follow the steps from the site below.

 - [Running system on `armv7a9-zynq7000` using emulator](armv7a9-zynq7000-emu.md)